LostFan123/informatica_1/README.md

 Possible solutions are shown as well as common mistakes and advanced approaches.
 The advanced solutions are not necessary to understand but are included for those who are interested if there are "better ways" to solve the problems.
-These solutions also, most probably, won't be accepted on the exams.
+**These advanced solutions also, most probably, won't be accepted on the exams.**

 ## Do’s and Don’ts
+🟢 Use Python 3 instead of Python 2.
+Python 2 reached its end of life in 2020 and won't be supported anymore.
+Also, don't mix the syntax of Python 3 and Python 2 together!
+Python 3 doesn't have `raw_input` but only `input`.
+And the `print` is a function in Python 3, so you need to add parenthesis to call it: `print("Hello world!")`.
 🟢 Use meaningful names of the variables.
 It's much easier to read a code like this:
 ```python
 total_minutes = int(input("Number of minutes: "))